 Think About Your Patients

-Determining which exam is most relevant for you should be based on your patient needs and the amount of time patients spend in the specific phases described by the Perianesthesia Continuum of Care (as defined on page 7 of the ASPAN Perianesthesia Nursing Standards, Practice Recommendations, and Interpretive Statements 2015-2017).
+Determining which exam is most relevant for you should be based on your patient needs and the amount of time patients spend in the specific phases described by the Perianesthesia Continuum of Care (as defined on pages 6-7 of the ASPAN Perianesthesia Nursing Standards, Practice Recommendations, and Interpretive Statements 2017-2018).

 Regardless of the setting in which you practice, if you have the hours required caring for patients in Postanesthesia Phase I, the CPAN exam is most relevant to your practice.
 If you have the hours required caring for patients in the Preanesthesia Phase, Day of Surgery/Procedure, Postanesthesia Phase II and/or Extended Care, the CAPA exam is most relevant to your practice.